News and Blog Posts from NAC and Guests

 -

-Sexuality and Masturbation
+RESOURCES: Sexuality and Masturbation

 Resources, information and training to support people with severe and profound intellectual disabilities and complex health needs.
 Supported Loving is a network run by Choice Support specifically looking at sexuality and intimate relationship support for people with learning / intellectual disabilities.
 The extensive range of topics their webinars cover include: Delivering Relationship and Sex Education (RSE) for people with complex healthRead more